 Online Exhibitions.
-Manage the technical, intellectual, and logistical development of online exhibitions at AAS using Omeka.
+Direct the technical, intellectual, and logistical development of online exhibitions at AAS using Omeka.
 Oversee the staff-curated exhibitions, including English to Algonquian: Early New England Translations, James Fenimore Cooper: Shadow and Substance, Women and the World of Dime Novels, and Louis Prang and Chromolithography.
 Partnered with an English class at University of Maryland, Baltimore County to produce Mill Girls in Nineteenth-Century Print.
 Collaborated with New York Public Library’s Schomburg Center for Research in Black Culture to produce Revisiting Rebellion: Nat Turner in the American Imagination.
-February 2015 to present.
+February 2015 to May 2018.

 Digital Antiquarian.
 Launched a new initiative at AAS to explore critical, historical, and practical challenges of archival research and access, offering project-based development and discussion focused on historical information literacy in the digital age.
 Partnered with New York University to plan a nationwide conference, the largest conference ever hosted by AAS, and a five-day workshop with eighteen selected participants to seed digital humanities projects at AAS.
 Requested and received $8,000 from the Gladys Krieble Delmas Foundation and $5,000 from New York University’s Faculty of Arts and Sciences to help underwrite these events.
 April 2014 to June 2015. http://www.americanantiquarian.org/digitalantiquarian.